 WHO Regional Office for Europe, Copenhagen

 E: robertsonj@who.int; Jane.Robertson@newcastle.edu.au

+Dr Marine Baidauri (Lead investigator)

+Health policy Division of Policy Department

+Ministry of IDPs, Labour, Health and Social Affairs of Georgia

+Tata Sirbiladze (Study coordinator)

+Coordinator of Eastern Georgia

+E: tataalfa@gmail.com

+Irina Gobejishvili (Study coordinator)

+Coordinator of Western Georgia

+E: i.gobejishvili@ssa.gov.ge

 Study participants

-All pharmacies in the public and private sectors will be eligible to participate in this study.
-However, the community pharmacy set-up varies greatly between AMC network countries/areas, and types of pharmacies which are able to participate in the study in practice also depend on the countries’ contexts.
-For example, in some countries, pharmacies are all public whereas there are both public and private pharmacies in other countries.
-In some countries, pharmacies are under Ministry of Health whereas private pharmacies are under another ministry in other countries.
-Thus, cooperation that Ministry of Health can obtain for participation in this study from pharmacies can vary between countries.
-Therefore, we propose that participating countries/area decide on the list of pharmacies to be included in the study for further selection of a random sample.
-Among the final list of pharmacies, participants will be a random sample of pharmacies from the national capital and up to five regional centres.
+Ministry of Health of Georgia will prepare the list of pharmacies to be included in the study for further selection of a random sample.
+Among the final list of pharmacies, participants will be a random sample of pharmacies from the national capital and seven regional centres.
 Where a pharmacy declines participation, the next pharmacy on the random list will be approached to participate.
 The pharmacist in charge will be responsible for recording all antimicrobial agents supplied to customers during a one-week period.
 We expect that each pharmacy will record a minimum of 25 encounters during the one-week data collection.

 Rationale & background information

-During the COVID-19 health crisis, community pharmacists in the European Region are likely to have had an enhanced role in supporting health care systems overburdened managing seriously ill patients.
+During the COVID-19 health crisis, community pharmacists in Georgia are likely to have had an enhanced role in supporting health care systems overburdened managing seriously ill patients.
 Those unwell may have visited pharmacies first, seeking professional advice on the management of their symptoms as well as ongoing treatments for existing conditions.
 For many of these countries, despite legislation to prevent off- prescription supply of antimicrobials, in reality, pharmacies are the first and often only available option, particularly in rural areas and that the out of pocket spent on ineffective medicines is not known.

 Pharmacists have specific responsibilities associated with COVID-19 infection.
 Some of these relate to reinforcing COVID-19 preventive measures in line with national recommendations, providing accurate information on signs and symptoms of COVID-19 infection, and understanding national and local referral pathways to be able to direct patients for appropriate care.
 In addition, pharmacies will have needed to adapt their business environment and models of care to respect physical distancing, reduce the risks of contact between people and products, and to have enhanced cleaning protocols in place.